HEMNATH-R/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:YUGESH M RegisterNumber:24900164 module JK (j, k, clk, rst, q);
+Developed by:HEMNATH R RegisterNumber:24010023 module JK (j, k, clk, rst, q);